pranavkanade/Notes/Tasks.md

 - [x] #260

+  - `docker exec -u db2inst1 -it dashDB bash -lc "wvcli system devices"` -> every thing needs to be up and then only you should encounter the error
   - Figured out the error
   - Do not have any more information on what could be done in regards to this.
   - The machines were the biggest problem.